kubeflow/website/content/en/docs/components/pipelines/sdk/static-type-checking.md

 future.

-There is a set of [core types](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/types.py) defined in the pipeline SDK and you can use these core types or define your custom types.
+There is a set of [core types](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/types.py) defined in the Pipelines SDK and you can use these core types or define your custom types.

 In the component YAML, types are specified as a string or a dictionary with the OpenAPI Schema, as illustrated below.
 "*component a*" expects an input with Integer type and emits three outputs with the type GCSPath, customized_type and GCRPath.